By Liz Hall

-The document is the result of a work over a number of years from volunteers from organisations including Association for Coaching; Association for Professional Executive Coaching and Supervision; AoCS (Association of Coaching Supervisors); British Association for Counseling & Psychotherapy Coaching; Civil Service Learning; Coaching at Work; European Mentoring & Coaching Council; GSK; International Centre for Coaching & Mentoring Studies at University of Greenwich; International Coach Federation; John Lewis; KPMG; News UK; Oxford Brookes University; PwC, and Ridler & co.
+The document is the result of a work over a number of years from volunteers from organisations including Association for Coaching; Association for Professional Executive Coaching and Supervision; AoCS (Association of Coaching Supervisors); British Association for Counselling & Psychotherapy Coaching; Civil Service Learning; Coaching at Work; European Mentoring & Coaching Council; GSK; International Centre for Coaching & Mentoring Studies at University of Greenwich; International Coach Federation; John Lewis; KPMG; News UK; Oxford Brookes University; PwC, and Ridler & co.

 The document, Framework for Professional Executive Coaching in Organisational Settings, seeks to define the boundaries of professional coaching in organizational settings, and is intended to support both coaching sponsors in organisations, internal coaches and external coaches to identify boundaries and best practice, among others.

 FCC is a multi-stakeholder group launched in April 2015 with the aim of collaborating to raise the bar and shape the future of the coaching profession.
 The group, facilitated by Coaching at Work, emerged from the Accreditation Forum (the brainchild of Mike Hurley, former representative of the former Coaching Bodies Round Table, and Liz Hall, editor of Coaching at Work), also facilitated by Coaching at Work, which gathered professional body representatives with coaching sponsors to increase collaboration.